Naming Conventions

 Unique Key Constraint

-Table name or table abbreviation followed by the role of the unique key constraint, a _uk
+Table name or table abbreviation followed by the role of the unique key constraint, a _uk and an optional number suffix.

 Examples: